Contrast-Security-OSS/docs/content/installation/python/PythonInstall.md

 1. Add the <i>contrast-agent-*.tar.gz</i> to the application's `requirements.txt`.
 (This is outlined in the <b>Setup</b> section below.)
 2. Add the *contrast_security.yaml* file to the application's *config* directory.
 (This is outlined in the **Configuration** section below.)
-3. Run the Go Speedracer service as a standalone service on the same server as the application.
+3. Run the Contrast Service as a standalone service on the same server as the application.
 (This is outlined in the section below to **Run the Service**.)

 ## Setup